3DFin/3DFin_CC_Tutorial/Readme.md

 ### Requirements to run this tutorial

 This tutorial uses real world data to showcase its contents.
-It is detailed enough to follow along just by reading it, but you can always replicate its contents in your own pc downloading the data and processing them in 3DFin plugin.
+Its detailed enough to follow along just by reading it, but you can always replicate its contents in your own pc downloading the data and processing them in 3DFin plugin.
 To do so, you will need a recent version of CloudCompare that incorporates 3DFin plugin.
 You can download a zip-file containing a running version for Windows here:

 [Download CloudCompare](https://www.danielgm.net/cc/release/)